You’ve landed here so you must be wondering how to stop boots from rubbing ankles because it’s certainly a mood killer!

 The Shoes Don’t Fit

-Putting on too big shoes will cause your feet to slip around, leading to friction.
 There is nothing worse than having your feet move every step forward, and it’s uncomfortable and irritating, and you will walk funny.

 People who wear small shoes have their feet squeezed in.